rfo909/RForth/README.md

 result in a throughput of 800 K instructions per second, or about 80-160 times the speed of my CFT interpreter.

-Compiling code is the hardest work, due to the dictionary traversals, but when running a tight iteration, it counts and prints values 0-5000 in about 10-12 seconds.
+Compiling code is the hardest work, due to the dictionary traversals.

+Running a tight iteration, it counts and prints values 0-5000 in about 10-12 seconds.

 ```
 : count
 	0 cpush   (set local variable a)
-	DO
+	BEGIN
 		a .
 		a 1 add a!
 		a 5000 lt AGAIN?